The Principal Dev – Masterclass for Tech Leads

 libs.tech recommends Go Report Card CI Codecov Go Version License

-Vizb is a CLI tool for visualizing Go benchmark results as interactive HTML charts.
-It helps you compare the performance of different implementations across various workloads.
+Vizb is a powerful CLI tool for visualizing Go benchmark results as interactive HTML charts with advance grouping.
+It automatically processes both raw benchmark output and JSON-formatted benchmark data, helping you compare the performance of different implementations across various workloads.

 Features